Basile Yamkam

-Mbouri A Basile Yamkam (born 2 January 1998) is a Cameroonian international football defender playing for Radnički Niš in the Serbian SuperLiga.
+Mbouri A Basile Yamkam (born 2 January 1998) is a Cameroonian professional footballer who plays as a defender for Serbian club Radnički Niš.

 Club career

 He was part of the championship winning squad of PWD Bamenda in the 2019–20 Elite One season.
-By final days of August 2021 he signed a two–years contract with Serbian side Radnički Niš.
+By final days of August 2021 he signed a two-year contract with Serbian side Radnički Niš.

 International career

 Yamkam has been playing since 2021 for the Cameroon national team.